Psychedelic/DIP721/spec.md

 ---

-Burn an NFT identified by `token_id`.
+Burn an NFT identified by `token_identifier`.
 Calling burn on a token sets the owner to `None` and will no longer be useable.
 Burned tokens do still count towards `totalSupply`.

 Implementations are encouraged to only allow burning by the owner of the `token_identifier`.